Yao Yilin: Role in the 1989 Tiananmen Square Protests

-During the Tiananmen Square protests of 1989, Yao Yilin held the position of First Vice Premier of the People's Republic of China and was responsible for economic planning and management.
+During the Tiananmen Square protests of 1989, Yao Yilin held the position of First Vice Premier of China and was responsible for economic planning and management.
 Yao was associated with the conservative side of the party which denied that the students were patriotic and advocated a quick suppression to the movement.
-Yao Yilin and Li Peng were both able to effectively oppose Zhao Ziyang in order to ensure that conservative influence would dominate the decisions made in the CCP.
+Yao Yilin and premier Li Peng were both able to effectively oppose Zhao Ziyang, then general secretary of CCP, in order to ensure that conservative influence would dominate the decisions made in the CCP.

 Involvement with April 26 Editorial

 The April 26 editorial published in the People's Daily angered the students and greatly contributed to the growing numbers in the square.
 The official report of the Chinese Communist Party stated that the movement was not patriotic and the students were being led by a small group of anti-communist conspirators to cause "turmoil".
 Deng Xiaoping's own opinions were placed in the editorial to help support it and ensure that the people of China would obediently accept the party's view of the protests.
 However, two opposing sides emerged in the party: one supported keeping the editorial the same, the other wanted to change the editorial to appease the students.
 Yao rejected Zhao's offer to take the blame for changing the party's opinion of the movement because the people would begin to doubt the cohesiveness of the party.
 Yao proposed less conciliatory action with the students.
 Instead he wanted to further prevent other political leaders from supporting the protests, force students to end class boycotts, and maintain labor discipline in industry and commerce to keep production on track.
 Yao Yilin and Li Peng were the leaders of the conservative faction and gained support by siding with Deng Xiaoping's view of the protests.
 Deng Xiaoping held a considerable amount of honour and prestige in China because of his long term involvement with the Communist Party and his close ties with China's previous iconic leader, Mao Zedong.
 Yao slowly pulled support away from Zhao Ziyang's reformist faction by making his supporters believe that Zhao sided too much with the students over the clarification of the editorial.
 Yao Yilin attacked Zhao because he blamed the party for allowing corruption to go unchecked and making democracy and law worse in China.
 Zhao found himself in a difficult situation when Yao and other conservatives worked together and opposed the decisions he made with other reformers such as Chen Yizi and Bao Tong.